msg-systems/holmes-extractor/README.md

 and many of the same comments and tips apply to it.
-The principal differences are that pre-existing and often lengthy documents are scanned rather than text snippets entered ad-hoc by the user, and that the returned match objects are not used to drive a dialog flow; they are extracted solely to yield and store structured information.
+The principal differences are that pre-existing and often lengthy documents are scanned rather than text snippets entered ad-hoc by the user, and that the returned match objects are not used to drive a dialog flow; they are examined solely to extract and store structured information.

 Code for performing structural extraction would typically perform the following tasks:

 -   Initialize the Holmes manager object
 -   Call `Manager.register_search_phrase()` several times to define a number of search phrases specifying the information to be extracted
--   Call `Manager.parse_and_register_document()` several times to load a number of documents in which to search
+-   Call `Manager.parse_and_register_document()` several times to load a number of documents within which to search
--   Call `Manager.match()` to perform the match
+-   Call `Manager.match()` to perform the matching
--   Query each match object to obtain the extracted information and store it in a database
+-   Query the returned match objects to obtain the extracted information and store it in a database

 <a id="topic-matching"></a>
 #### 5.3 Topic matching